Ripich103/VirtualCpu4001/Readme.md

 PFC  ; sets print flag to char eg std::cout << static_cast<char>(97); = a

-PFI ; sets print flag to int also its default on start --
+PFI ; sets print flag to int also its default on start
+#

-how to run
+# how to run?
     1.you can compile it and run it as an executable file.

     2. you can run an exe file virtualcpu4001.exe or virtualcpu4001v3.exe they are indentical.

-Very basic program in Add.txt.
+# Very basic program in Add.txt.

-Also it starts from second memory address cuz cpu reserves 1 byte for jump address and the other one for extra halt!
+Also it starts from second memory address

+because CPU reserves 1 byte for jump address and the other one for extra halt instruction!

 to open a file you have to do this in menu(main.cpp)

     select 5
     press enter
     select r
     press enter
     type filename
     press enter
     boom magic.

-same goes with writing to file.
+# same goes with writing to file.

     load instructions in memory
     select 4
     press enter
     select r
     press enter
     type filename to make
     press enter
     boom magic